AnyChart/docs.anychart.com/Quick_Start/Modules.md

 As for **Bundle**, it includes all other modules except [Extentions](#extentions).

 **Note:** All JS files with modules are stored on the [AnyChart CDN](https://cdn.anychart.com/) server.
-Please note that you can any file and place it in another location.
+Please note that you can download any file and place it in another location.
 Learn more: [Downloading AnyChart](Downloading_AnyChart).

 ## Builder